Silver Bear for Best Actor

 The Silver Bear for Best Actor (Silberner Bär/Bester Darsteller) was an award presented at the Berlin International Film Festival from 1956 to 2020.
 It was given to an actor who has delivered an outstanding performance and was chosen by the International Jury from the films in the Competition slate at the festival.
-Beginning with the 71st Berlin International Film Festival, the award was replaced with the gender-neutral categories, Silver Bear for Best Leading Performance and Silver Bear for Best Supporting Performance.
+Beginning with the 71st Berlin International Film Festival, the award was replaced with two gender-neutral categories: the Silver Bear for Best Leading Performance and the Silver Bear for Best Supporting Performance.

 At the 6th Berlin International Film Festival held in 1956, Burt Lancaster was the first winner of this award for his performance in Trapeze, and Elio Germano was the last winner in this category, for his role in Hidden Away at the 70th Berlin International Film Festival in 2020.

 History

 The award was first presented in 1956 and can be for lead or supporting roles.
 The prize was not awarded on three occasions (1969, 1973, and 1974).
 In 1970, no awards were given as the festival was called off mid-way due to the controversy over the official selection film, o.k. by Michael Verhoeven, which led to the resignation of the international jury.
 In 2011, the entire male cast of A Separation received the award.
 Sidney Poitier, Jean Gabin, Fernando Fernán Gómez, and Denzel Washington have won the most awards in this category, each winning twice.

-The last of this award was given out in 2020, after which it was replaced with a gender-neutral categories, Best Leading Performance and Best Supporting Performance the following year.
+The last of this award was given out in 2020, after which it was replaced with two gender-neutral categories, Best Leading Performance and Best Supporting Performance, the following year.